 Motion: Move to adopt the following text to the SFD and instruct the SFD editor to include it in TGaz SFD under Subsection 3.1 and grant editorial license to the SFD editor.

-In the HEz mode, the protocol shall define a polling phase for ranging request feedback prior to NDP sounding-based measurement
+In the HEz mode, the protocol shall define a polling phase for ranging request feedback prior to NDP sounding-based measurement.

 Mover: Ganesh Venkatesan, Seconder: Chittabrata Ghosh